← Back to blog

 Introduction

 Data processed by a stream processing system is often unbounded: data keeps flowing in from the data source, and users need to see the real-time results of SQL queries.
-At the same time, the compute nodes in the stream processing system may encounter errors or failures, and they may need to scale up or down in real-time based on user demands.
-In this process, the system needs to efficiently transfer the intermediate states of computations between nodes and persist them in external systems to ensure uninterrupted computation.
+At the same time, compute nodes may encounter errors or failures, and the system may need to scale them up or down in real time according to demand.
+Throughout this process, the system must efficiently transfer intermediate computation state between nodes and persist it in external systems to keep computation running without interruption.

-This blog post introduces three approaches to storing the state of stream processing systems in the industry and academia: storing complete state (e.g., Flink), storing shared state (i.e., Materialize / Differential Dataflow), and storing partial state (e.g., Noria (OSDI ‘18)).
-Each of these state storage solutions has its advantages and can provide some insights for the development of future stream processing engines.
+This blog post introduces three approaches to storing state in stream processing systems from industry and academia: storing complete state (e.g., Flink), storing shared state (e.g., Materialize and Differential Dataflow), and storing partial state (e.g., Noria (OSDI ‘18)).
+Each approach has its own advantages and can offer insights into the development of future stream processing engines.

-Now we want to query: What is the longest time that a user has viewed a product in a certain category?
+Now we want to answer this question: What is the longest time that a user has viewed a product in a given category?

 CREATE VIEW result AS